 Briefly explained: we import mlflow.
 We create a Class that which is kind of our Class Model/Classifier.
 With the next three lines we save our Class as a “pyfunc” model.
 You can read what a pyfunc is here.
 Now execute this file with

 MLFlow will create a new Folder “Churn_one”.
 This Folder is a self-contained Version of the Class-Model from the previous file.
 Inside this Folder we see following:

 The conda.yaml is the definition of your python environment that is needed to make your Model work.
 MLmodel is a File that contains meta-data about your model – the syntax is very poorly explained in the official docs.
 The pkl will contain pickled data for our model.

 Now we need to serve our Machine Learning Model.
 You can either create a Flask server, like we discussed in this post.
 But we are going to use the built-in feature of MLFlow serve.
 This will spawn a Flask Server for us and do all the work.
 We start a ML Server with

 mlflow models serve -m Churn_one -h 0.0.0.0 -p 5000 Serving on http://0.0.0.0:5000

 Now we can invoke prediction process for our model.
 We have to create a POST Request to http://localhost:5000/invocations .
 Obviously, if you deploy this server into an EC2 Instance or another public server, you’ll be able to call your public ip to invoke your ML Model like: http:PUBLIC_IP:5000/invocations.

-Check out our best selling Courses
+Check out the Mlflow Online Courses

 I’ll use a UI Request Generator and create a POST Request.
 I expect the ML Server to receive this Request, make some predictions with the model, and give me back some results.
 The data that our Model needs to run predictions, will be supplied in the POST Request in JSON Format.